-Any business that seeks to make retail sales of alcoholic beverages must register as a dealer with the Florida Department of Revenue to collect and report sales tax.
+Any person who desires to make retail sales of alcoholic beverages must register as a dealer with the Florida Department of Revenue to collect and report sales tax.

-You can register to collect, report, and pay sales tax and discretionary sales surtax online at floridarevenue.com/taxes/registration.
+You can register to collect, report and pay sales tax and discretionary sales surtax online at floridarevenue.com/taxes/registration.
 The online system will guide you through a series of questions to help determine your tax obligations.
-Or, if you prefer, you can complete a paper Florida Business Tax Application (Form DR-1).
+If you do not have internet access, you can complete a paper Florida Business Tax Application (Form DR-1).

-As a registered sales and use tax dealer, you will receive a Certificate of Registration (Form DR-11) and a Florida Annual Resale Certificate for Sales Tax (Form DR-13) by mail from the Department.
+As a registered sales and use tax dealer, a Certificate of Registration (Form DR-11) and a Florida Annual Resale Certificate for Sales Tax (Form DR-13) will be mailed to you.
 Paper tax returns will be mailed to you unless you are filing electronically.
 The Certificate of Registration must be displayed in a clearly visible place at your business location.
 The Florida Annual Resale Certificate for Sales Tax is used for tax-exempt purchases you intend to resell.
 If the goods bought for resale are later used (not resold), you must report and pay use tax and surtax on those items.
 Florida law provides for criminal and civil penalties for fraudulent use of a Florida Annual Resale Certificate for Sales Tax.